UP COMING EVENTS

 James Dreier is a drum set/Latin percussion specialist, educator, clinician, author and performer.
 He attended Berklee College of Music (B.M.) and the University of Iowa (M.A.).
 An early fascination with Latin music started Dreier on a road to discovery that led him on frequent research trips to Brazil, Cuba, and to study with leading exponents of Latin music.
 He was a founding member of the Latin jazz/salsa group “Orquesta Alto Maiz,” that released eight CDs over a 26-year span.

-Currently, Dreier is a full-time Lecturer at the University of Iowa (jazz area), where his duties include directing the Latin jazz Ensemble and formerly co-leading the UI Afro-Cuban Drum and Dance Performance Group.
+Currently, Dreier is an Associate Professor of Instruction at the University of Iowa (jazz area), where his duties include directing the Latin jazz Ensemble and formerly co-leading the UI Afro-Cuban Drum and Dance Performance Group.
 Dreier is an Educational Artist for Sabian Cymbals and Latin Percussion Brand Musical Instruments.

 ABOUT THE LATIN JAZZ GUIDE